alvin677/marsx/README.md

 ```

 Additional Three.js documentation can be found at: https://threejs.org/docs/

-Contact me on Discord: Cedric#0591
+Contact me on Discord with suggestions: Cedric#0591